The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Difficulty: ★★★★☆

-Green — Optimal wavelength: 730 nm (PicoWay)
+Green - Optimal wavelength: 730 nm (PicoWay®)

 Difficulty: ★★★☆☆

-Blue — Optimal wavelength: 730 nm or 785 nm (PicoWay)
+Blue - Optimal wavelength: 730 nm or 785 nm (PicoWay®)

 Difficulty: ★★★☆☆

-Violet — Optimal wavelength: 532 nm and 730/785 nm (PicoWay)
+Purple - Optimal wavelength: 532 nm and 730/785 nm (PicoWay®)

 Difficulty: ★★★☆☆

-White — No standard effective wavelength
+White - No standard wavelength is effective

 Difficulty: ★★★★★